 All programs are structured to qualify students for gainful employment and for admission to additional education.
 All programs are periodically evaluated internally and the findings applied to improve the programs, and plan for future programs and modification and improvement of ongoing programs.
 Faculty strive to identify student characteristics that are predictive of success and to admit those students believed most likely to succeed.

-The school will maintain an intellectual and physical environment which is favorable to the educational function of the University on the health science campus and through affiliations with the health care facilities which offer clinical education opportunities.
+The school will maintain an intellectual and physical environment which is favorable to the educational function of UMMC on the health science campus and through affiliations with the health care facilities which offer clinical education opportunities.
 The school will recruit and retain a faculty and staff which recognizes as its first obligation the purposeful intellectual exchange between faculty and students.